> TELEPHONE US 212.355.5710

 BIOGRAPHY - Constantin Kluge (1912 - 2003)

-The early years of Constantin Kluge’s life were unusually peripatetic.
-Born in Riga, Latvia on January 29, 1912, his Russian parents fled the Bolsheviks when he was only seven, emigrating to Manchuria some 4000 miles away.
-Kluge’s father, who was drafted into the Tsar’s army in 1914, was a successful as a member of the Army General Staff, but his sympathies for the White Russian faction during the civil war (1917-1920) proved to be a liability as the Communists gained ground.
-The Kluge family, now with two young sons, arrived in Harbin, Manchuria in 1920 after a protracted journey from Riga to the east.
+The early years of Constantin Kluge's life were unusually peripatetic.
+Born in Riga, Latvia, on January 29, 1912, his Russian parents fled the Bolsheviks when he was only seven, emigrating to Manchuria some 4,000 miles away.
+Kluge's father was drafted into the Tsar's army in 1914 and became a successful member of the Army General Staff.
+However, his sympathies for the White Russian faction during the civil war (1917-1920) proved a liability as the Communists gained ground.
+The Kluge family, now with two young sons, arrived in Harbin, Manchuria, in 1920 after a protracted journey from Riga to the east.

-He would also have encountered the avant-garde architectural community in Paris.
-The “esprit nouveau” (new spirit) introduced by Le Corbusier’s radically modern pavilion at the 1925 Paris Exposition had broken new ground, both technically and aesthetically, with a “new architecture” designed to serve humanity by utilizing the benefits brought about by modern industrial production.
-In contrast, Kluge would have been immersed in classical western culture at the École des Beaux-Arts, beginning with architecture and including the literature, painting and sculpture of ancient Greece and Rome as well.
+In Paris, Kluge would also have encountered the avant-garde architectural community.
+The esprit nouveau (new spirit) introduced by Le Corbusier's radically modern pavilion at the 1925 Paris Exposition had broken new ground, both technically and aesthetically.
+It was embodied by a "new architecture" designed to serve humanity by utilizing the benefits brought about by modern industrial production.
+In contrast, Kluge would have been immersed in classical Western culture at the École des Beaux-Arts, including architecture, literature, painting, and Greco-Roman sculpture.
 Even with his education at a French high school, much of this material would probably have been relatively new to him.

-The early 1940s seem to have been both pleasant and productive for Kluge despite the political upheaval caused by war.
-By 1946, however, the situation changed as the Communist forces of Mao Tse Tung pressed farther south in China.
-Along with thousands of other refugees, Kluge and his family fled to Hong Kong where he again took up the practice of architecture.
-His friends Leroy and Teilhard de Chardin were forced out of China during the revolution as well, but the three men continued to correspond regardless of where they were living and working.
+The early 1940s were both pleasant and productive for Kluge despite the political upheaval caused by war.
+By 1946, however, the situation changed as the Communist forces of Mao Zedong pressed farther south in China.
+Along with thousands of other refugees, Kluge and his family fled to Hong Kong, where he again took up architecture.
+His friends Leroy and Teilhard de Chardin were also forced out of China during the revolution, but the three men continued to correspond regardless of where they were living and working.

-In 1950, Kluge decided to leave Hong Kong for Paris, and at some point during this period, he and Tania de Liphart divorced.
-He later married Mary Regina Malcolm, the daughter of Canadian missionaries whom he may have met initially in Shanghai.
-He renewed contact with her in New York City when her then-husband, Neil Starr (founder of AIG) commissioned Kluge to paint her portrait.
-After leaving Starr, Mary relocated to Paris where she resumed her interest in painting and eventually married Kluge.[vi]
-The exact duration of this marriage is uncertain, but it seems to have lasted for a least a decade.
+In 1950, Kluge decided to leave Hong Kong for Paris.
+He and Tania de Liphart divorced, later marrying Mary Regina Malcolm.
+She was the daughter of Canadian missionaries Kluge may have met initially in Shanghai.
+He renewed contact with her in New York City when her then-husband, Neil Starr (founder of AIG), commissioned Kluge to paint her portrait.
+After leaving Starr, Mary relocated to Paris, where she resumed her interest in painting and eventually married Kluge.[vi]
+The exact duration of the marriage is uncertain, but it seems to have lasted for at least a decade.

-Shortly after his arrival in France, Kluge made his official debut at the annual Salon as a painter.
-He joined the Société des Artistes Français and established himself not as an architect, but as a full-time painter.
-In 1961, he received a silver medal at the Salon as well as the Raymond Perreau prize awarded by the Taylor Foundation; and in 1962, he won a gold medal.
+Shortly after he arrived in France, Kluge made his official debut at the annual Salon.
+He joined the Société des Artistes Français and became a full-time painter.
+In 1961, he received a silver medal at the Salon and the Raymond Perreau prize awarded by the Taylor Foundation.
+In 1962, he won a gold medal.

-Kluge’s painting during his first decade in Paris was frequently based on street scenes and urban landmarks, but there are also paintings that suggest he was studying the work of Claude Monet and Vincent van Gogh.
-An undated work titled Golden Poplars is clearly based on Monet’s poplar series from the 1890s and Les pommiers from 1963 echoes van Gogh’s studies of apple trees from the 1880s.
-Like most artists, this exploration of past styles led Kluge to the development of his own visual style.
-The Boulevard Montparnasse from 1960, for example, has all the freshness of Impressionism but it is integrated into a confidently drawn urban landscape of fully rendered three-dimensional buildings.
+Kluge's paintings during his first decade in Paris were frequently based on street scenes and urban landmarks.
+Some paintings suggest he was studying the work of Claude Monet and Vincent van Gogh.
+An undated work titled Golden Poplars is clearly based on Monet's poplar series from the 1890s.
+The 1963 painting Les pommiers echoes Van Gogh's studies of apple trees from the 1880s.
+Like most artists, this exploration of past styles led Kluge to develop his own visual style.
+The Boulevard Montparnasse from 1960, for example, has all the freshness of Impressionism but is integrated into a confidently drawn urban landscape of fully rendered three-dimensional buildings.
 Kluge had clearly created a visual vocabulary that reflected his own perspectives.

-Three years after publishing his autobiography, Kluge was honored for his contribution to French culture, receiving the Legion of Honor medal from President François Mitterand at the Elysée Palace.
+Three years after publishing his autobiography, Kluge was honored with the Legion of Honor medal from President François Mitterand at the Elysée Palace.
 The city of Senlis followed suit a year later, presenting Kluge with the Grand Medal of the City.
-Senlis is close to the village of Montlognon where Kluge was then living.
+Senlis is close to the village of Montlognon, where Kluge was living.

 Janet Whitmore, Ph.D.